 Second, unless the holidays themselves for some reason are a particularly sad time for your loved one (e.g., one of the holidays fell close to, or on top of the death of a loved one, or some other personal tragedy), just relax.
 For the most part, the “holiday blues” phenomenon appears to be a myth and in fact may be a particularly happy time for older adults.

 Third (and perhaps most importantly) – if you’re particularly concerned about the well-being of your loved one, make sure you make extra visits and pay extra attention to your loved one in the immediate post-holiday period (January – February).
 Also target more attention and visits around June.
 Try and visit during important anniversaries if you can, particularly on the anniversary of the death of a spouse.

 Finally, when you’re with your loved one, what do you do?
-Remember what I talked about in a previous post, regarding reminiscence?
 As you’re celebrating the holidays with your loved one (father, mother, grandmother, grandfather, etc.), and including them in the holiday tradition, spend some time talking about the memories of holidays past.
 This will allow your loved one to do some really important stuff – reconnecting with their sense of self, in a really happy, joyous way.

 I hope you have a wonderful holiday season!

 This article was updated November, 2023.